/* Scenario metadata

 <<link "D. Drop to 1,800 MSL early, slow to 90 KIAS before RIPON, add a notch of flaps now to help stabilize the slow airspeed."
 "Dec2D">><</link>>

 You cross RIPON on the tracks at 1,800 and 90.
-The airplane ahead of you — a red low-wing, Mooney maybe — is exactly where it should be, half a mile ahead, slightly higher.
+The airplane ahead of you is exactly where it should be, half a mile out, a low-wing silhouette holding the same altitude.
 The airplane behind you is about a mile back.
 You are in the conga line and it feels, weirdly, more orderly than you expected.

 <<set $overTheTracks to true>>